tsawler/check-domain-expiry/readme.md

 # check-domain-expiry

 A simple nagios module, written in go, to test for domain expiration.
+This was written simply because I got tired of having customers forget to renew their domains.
+This gives me the chance to give them a warning before everything stops working.

 This plugin is meant to be used with [Nagios](https://www.nagios.org/).